ghazizedi/robotics-portfolio/README.md

 ## Overview

-This project is a **Version 1 (V1) robotic arm** designed and built from scratch using hobby-grade actuators, custom 3D-printed mechanical components, and embedded control electronics.
-The arm is manually controlled using **two analog joysticks**, with **mode switching via joystick push buttons**, allowing multiple degrees of freedom to be controlled with limited input hardware.
+This project is a Version 1 (V1) robotic arm designed and built from scratch using hobby-grade actuators, custom 3D-printed mechanical components, and embedded control electronics.
+The arm is manually controlled using two analog joysticks**, with mode switching via joystick push buttons, allowing multiple degrees of freedom to be controlled with limited input hardware.

 ![Neo V1](media/images/IMG_4748.png)

-The primary goal of this project was to gain hands-on experience with the **full robotics engineering pipeline**: mechanical design, electronics, power management, embedded programming, debugging, and iterative improvement.
+The primary goal of this project was to gain hands-on experience with the full robotics engineering pipeline: mechanical design, electronics, power management, embedded programming, debugging, and iterative improvement.

-This project serves as a foundational platform for future upgrades toward **industrial-style manipulation, autonomy, and AI-assisted perception**.
+This project serves as a foundational platform for future upgrades toward industrial-style manipulation, autonomy, and AI-assisted perception.

 ## System Architecture